likhith4/algo-lab/ia2/graph-theory.md

   2   3
 ```
 ### Unlabeled Trees:
 An unlabeled tree, in contrast is a tree where the vertices don't have unique identifiers.
 The focus is on the structure of the tree rather than the specific identities of the vertices.
-In this coase , two trees are considererd the same if they can be transformed into one another  by renaming the vertices.
+In this case , two trees are considererd the same if they can be transformed into one another  by renaming the vertices.
 #### Properties of Unlabeled trees:
 1. No unique identifiers
 2. Counting unlabeled trees: the number of distinct unlabeled trees with n vertices can be more complex to determine and is ofteorn given by the nth catlan number .